9 Ideas to Solve Plantar Foot Pain Fast

 Entrapment of the inferior calcaneal nerve can be a primary or secondary cause of chronic plantar heel pain.

 Be sure to rule out other causes of heel pain.
-Here is a quick differential diagnosis algorithm provided by a recent article in American Family Physician (2018).
+A recent article in American Family Physician (2018) provides a quick differential diagnosis algorithm.

 Spending extra time on your evaluation saves you valuable time by ensuring adequate care for the right diagnosis.